 Nikolaiss imagination can make a stage of any nook or cranny, plane or place on this planet.
 In the summer of 1940 he toured America with three other dancers and performed in grange halls, barns, town halls and movie theaters, adapting the facilities with which those dancers were presented to the point of using fire escapes for dressing rooms.

 The Nikolais Dance Theater has played on equally diverse stages.
-They have performed in the Roman ruins at Balbec where Noumenon was played on three levels-on an ancient stone at stage level, and on two different levels of the walls of the ancient ruin, the highest being thirty feet above the stage floor.
-(Bear in mind that the dancers faces in Noumenon are covered with heavy cloth.
-They can see nothing!
+They have performed in the Roman ruins at Baalbek where the company crew was recruited to erect special guy lines to keep Nik's Tent from blowing away.
+In the Herod Atticus Amphitheatre in Athens, Noumenon was played on three levels: on an ancient stone at stage level and on two different levels of the walls of the ancient ruin, the highest being thirty feet above the stage floor.
+(Bear in mind that the dancers faces in Noumenon are covered with heavy cloth; they can see nothing!
 So indeed this staging was daring for Nikolais and performers alike.)
-In the Herod Atticus Amphitheatre in Athens the company managers were recruited to control special guy lines to keep Niks Tent from blowing away.
-On the island of Maui, the high school stage, built by the WPA, had been attack by termites.
-Niks crew improvised additional supports to hold up the stage drapery.
+On the island of Maui, the high school stage, built by the WPA, had been attacked by termites.
+Nik's crew improvised additional supports to hold up the stage drapery.
 In a cattle-showing arena in Davis, California, half the stage lighting had to be set up in the audience.
-In a high school in Keene, New Hampshire, the electricity to power his stage lighting had to be brought into the auditorium from the cafeteria.
+In a high school in Keene, New Hampshire, the electricity to power the stage lighting had to be brought into the auditorium from the cafeteria.
 No lights could be used until the dishwashers were finished for the day.